Loom vs Capme - The Best Loom Alternative

 Set up your branding in Capme

-Upload your logo, choose backgrounds, and configure lower thirds once.
+Add your logo, choose backgrounds, and configure lower thirds once.
 Capme remembers these settings locally for every future recording.
 Go to Capme Studio to configure.

 Create your first recording